nebius/nebius-solution-library/k8s-training/README.md

 ```

-CSI limitations:
+## CSI limitations:
-limitations of CSI over mounted FS
-FS should be mounted to all NodeGroups, because PV attachmend to pod runniing on Node without FS will fail
+- FS should be mounted to all NodeGroups, because PV attachmend to pod runniing on Node without FS will fail
-One PV may fill up to all common FS size
+- One PV may fill up to all common FS size
-FS size will not be autoupdated if PV size exceed it spec size
+- FS size will not be autoupdated if PV size exceed it spec size
-FS size for now can't be updated through API, only through NEBOPS. (thread)
+- FS size for now can't be updated through API, only through NEBOPS. (thread)
-volumeMode: Block  - is not possible
+- volumeMode: Block  - is not possible

-Good to know:
+## Good to know:
-read-write many mode PV will work
+- read-write many mode PV will work
-MSP started testing that solution to enable early integration with mk8s.
-Hope they will bring feedback soon.
+- MSP started testing that solution to enable early integration with mk8s.